blacklightpy/vaultofknowledge/What is a codec.md

 Codec is a portmanteau of coder and decoder.
 This is analogous to endec in electronic systems which is a portmanteau of encoder and decoder.

-Codecs are used to encode video files into standard formats or to decode them for playback or conversion.
-A multimedia codec library is used to support various different video formats.
+Codecs are used to encode audio and video files into standard formats or to decode them for playback or conversion.
+A multimedia codec library is used to support various different media formats.

 ## Codecs to use